 The Trustees monitor the performance of the Scheme's DC investments on a frequent basis.
 They also review the continued appropriateness of the targeted retirement outcome at appropriate frequencies.
-Written advice is received as required from their investment advisers.
+Written advice is received as required from the Investment Adviser.

-The Trustees have agreed the appropriateness of the asset allocation benchmarks, performance benchmarks and the various controls adopted by the incumbent manager in managing each fund in which members can invest.
+The Trustees have agreed the appropriateness of the benchmarks, performance objectives and the various controls adopted by the incumbent manager in managing each fund in which members can invest.